Murder of Leesa Gray: Execution

 Mississippi State Penitentiary, where Thomas Loden Jr. was put to death 22 years after he murdered Leesa Gray.

 On December 14, 2022, 58-year-old Thomas Edwin Loden Jr. was formally put to death via lethal injection at Mississippi State Penitentiary.
-When asked if he had any last words before the execution procedure commenced, Loden expressed remorse for the rape and murder of Leesa Gray, and he stated that he wished for the family of Gray to find peace and closure, and he tried to make up for his crimes by doing every good deed he could for the past 21 years of his life in prison.
+When asked if he had any last words before the execution procedure commenced, Loden expressed remorse for the rape and murder of Leesa Marie Gray, stating that he wished for the family of Gray to find peace and closure, and that he had tried to make up for his crimes by doing every good deed he could for the past 21 years of his life in prison.
 He concluded his final words by saying "I love you" in Japanese.
 Loden was pronounced dead at 6:12 p.m. by Sunflower County Coroner Heather Burton.

 For his last meal, Loden ordered fried pork chops, fried okra, a baked sweet potato, Pillsbury Grands biscuits with butter and molasses, peach cobbler with French vanilla ice cream and a Lipton sweet tea.
 Corrections Commissioner Burl Cain revealed that despite having complained of having too much syrup, Loden was able to finish his final meal.

 In a news conference, Parchman Superintendent Marc McClure stated that Loden, who did not plan or submit any last-minute appeals to delay his execution, was in good spirits and resigned to his imminent fate.
 Several protestors who opposed the execution of Loden gathered outside the prison and the mansion of the Mississippi governor Tate Reeves to protest against the execution, while members of the Bethel Baptist Church, where Gray frequented to before her death, held a vigil session and wore purple clothes in remembrance of Gray.

 Thomas Edwin Loden Jr. was the second condemned person to be executed in Mississippi after the state's resumption of executions in 2021 and was the 23rd person to be executed in Mississippi since 1983 after the U.S. resumed the use of capital punishment in 1976.